LevanceWam/JavascriptCourse/README.md

 <p>This is what we can visualize: emptyArray -> rootArray -> rootObject.
 The emptyArray derives from the rootArray and the rootArray derives from the rootObject.
 This is known as multilevel inheritance. </p>

 <p>If we were too create object using a custom constructor.
 The custom constructor would be the prototype of all of the objects made from that constructor.
 Let's call it rootConstr, and everytime the constructor is called the object created will have it's prototype property set to the rootConstr.
 In other words objects created by a given constructor will have the same prototype.
-The same goes for all arrays created by the array constructor will have the same prototype</p>
+The same goes for all arrays created by the array constructor will have the same prototype.</p>

-<p>Again let's visualize what is going on in the memory constructorObject -> rootConstr -> rootObject, so the constructor's object is inheriting from the rootConstr which is inheriting from the rootObject</p>
+<p>Again let's visualize what is going on in the memory constructorObject -> rootConstr -> rootObject, so the constructor's object is inheriting from the rootConstr which is inheriting from the rootObject.</p>

+<p>In javascript, we have the ability to modify already existing objects in javascript.
+This is very tempting We do not do this.</p>

+<p>Do Not modify objects you Do Not own!
+We understand that javascript is a dynamic language it makes it easy to add properties and methods to that existing object
+but that doesn't mean that we should modify the built in objects.
+So don't overwrite methods, don't add new methods or properties and don't remove exisiting properties and methods because somewhere else in a library you might be using, there might be code that is dependent on those methods in the built in objects so if you modify the built in objects you will create all sorts of issues.</p>

+<a href="#home">Top</a>